 As a new cardholder, you can earn 15,000 Membership Rewards points after spending $1,000 in purchases during your first three months.

 This isn’t a bad welcome bonus by any means, but how valuable it’ll be varies greatly depending on what you redeem it for.
 The Points Guy values each point at a stellar 2 cents through certain point transfer options.
-In that case, your intro bonus would be worth $300.
+In that case, your intro bonus would be worth up to $300.
 But the point value can sharply drop if you put them toward non-travel options.
 Redeeming for cash back via statement credit would reduce this intro offer’s value to $90.